dannovikov/cmpr/README.md

 Which one would you rather read?

 A more complex example is [the cmpr code itself](https://github.com/inimino/cmpr/cmpr.c).
-In constrast with 2048, this is not something the model was trained on, it's written in C, it's using a custom library which is also not in the training set, so the LLM must be told about it, and it's a moderately complex program, not a toy.
+In constrast with 2048, this is not something the model was trained on, it's written in C, it's using an I/O library which is also not in the training set, so the LLM must be told about it, and it's a moderately complex program, not a toy.
-This proves that GPT4 is capable of writing real-world production-ready code in a challenging environment.
+This proves that modern LLMs is capable of writing real-world production-ready code in a challenging environment.

 ## What's this then?

-This is a prototype of workflow tooling for programming in English.
+This is a prototype of workflow tooling for programming in natural language.

 If you have access to GPT4, it generally writes the best code.
 The "clipboard model" just puts prompts onto the system clipboard, and you can copy and paste them into a chat window with ChatGPT or any other model with a web interface.
 This is the recommended way of starting out, because it makes everything that is going on very visible!

-As of v8 you can also use OpenAI's GPT models and we support local models via llama.cpp and ollama, see quick start section below for details.
+As of v8 you can also use OpenAI's GPT models via API and we support local models via llama.cpp and ollama; see quick start section below for details.

+## Who is this for?

+Cmpr is best for programmers who are comfortable working in vim or another terminal-based editor, as this is how the workflow is organized.

+You'll be switching to a new way of programming, so it's easier to adopt on new projects, rather than working on an existing codebase.

 ## Cmpr vs Others